IP1102/Face-Mask-Detection/README.md

 ```
 git clone https://github.com/IP1102/Face-Mask-Detection.git
 ```
 Install the dependencies in your environment by the following command.
-Note: Python 3+ is recommended.
+Note: Python 3.4+ is must.
 ```
 pip install -r requirements.txt
 ```